sigmachipmunk/Azora-Discord-Rat/README.md

 # What is Azora Discord Rat?
 Azora Discord Rat is a flexible Remote Access Trojan written in python, it features 41 post exploitation modules allowing you to controll, troll, or manage infected computers effortlessly and with varity.

+Interested?
+Well [click here](askdasjkd.com) for the installation guide!

 # Why choose us?
 The reason why you should choose us?
 Well, theres many of them!